wincent/masochist/content/wiki/Import statement ordering.md

 import b from './b/something/shallow';
 ```

 Uppercase sorts before lowercase.
-Note in this example how, even though we're importing `thing`, `z` and `a` here, the order is dictated by the string on the right:
+Note in this example how, even though we're importing `thing`, `z` and `a` here, the order is dictated by the source string on the right:

 ```javascript
 import thing from 'Somewhere';